developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 * Android
 * Windows Mobile
 * Windows CE
-* Zebra Devices Only (Not all scanning engines support all symbologies or all symbology properties)
+* Zebra Devices Only (Some scan engines do not support all symbologies/symbology properties)

 ##Remarks